Books of Kings: The Davidic succession (1:1–2:46)

+Solomon in all his glory (3:1–11:43)

+Solomon the sage (3:1–4:34)

 Solomon makes an alliance with Egypt and marries the Pharaoh's daughter.
 After this, he continues the ancient practice of travelling between the high places and offering sacrifices.
 When he is at Gibeon, God speaks to him in a dream and offers him anything he asks for.
 Solomon, being young, asks for "an understanding heart to judge" (שָׁפַט).
-God is pleased he asks for this and grants him not only "a wise...heart" (חכם), but also wealth, honor, and longevity.
-God agrees, on the condition that Solomon is righteous like his father David.
+God is pleased and grants him not only "a wise...heart" (חכם), but also wealth, honor, and longevity, on the condition that Solomon is righteous like his father David.
 Solomon returns to Jerusalem and holds a feast for his servants in front of the Ark of the Covenant.

-Solomon's newfound wisdom soon gets put to the test when two prostitutes come to Solomon with an issue.
-During the night, it seems, one of them had rolled over in their shared bed onto her son, killing him, resulting in a situation where the son of one of them is alive and the other is dead, but they cannot agree which is which.
-Solomon calls for a sword and threatens to cut the living child in two and give a half to each woman.
-While the mother of the dead child is happy to let the child die, the mother of the living child pleads that he be given to the other woman as long as he isn't killed.
-Solomon now knows who the child's true mother is and gives him to her alive.
-This judgment amazes the Israelites, and Solomon gains a reputation for his wisdom.
-Solomon uses his wisdom to appoint a cabinet and reorganise the governance of Israel at a local level.
-In accordance with God's promises to both David and Solomon, the nation of Israel prospers and Solomon's provisions increase.
-Equally, Solomon's wisdom continues to increase in all areas.
+After the Judgment of Solomon amazes the Israelites, he appoints a cabinet and reorganizes the governance of Israel at a local level.
+The nation of Israel prospers and Solomon's provisions increase.